After 44 years, body found near Las Vegas Strip ID’d as missing Ohio 19-year-old

 LAS VEGAS (KLAS) — Police have identified a homicide victim whose body was located in a desert area near the Las Vegas Strip in 1979 as a missing Ohio woman.

-Gwenn Marie Story, 19, of Colerain Township, Ohio, was murdered near the intersection of Las Vegas Boulevard and Sahara Avenue on Aug.
+Gwenn Marie Story, 19, of Colerain Township, Ohio, near Cincinnati, was murdered near the intersection of Las Vegas Boulevard and Sahara Avenue on Aug.
 14, 1979, police said.

 A man discovered her remains on the site of the demolished El Rancho hotel, though the nearby intersection gave her the moniker “Sahara Sue Doe.”